Welcome to the self-publising workshop!

-Pamflett is a printing workshop that works with risograph printing.
-We are available for artists who want to make their own publications, and we also print smaller projects on demand, like flyers, pamphlets, zines and posters.
+Pamflett is a publishing workshop that works with risograph printing.
+We are available for artists who want to make their own publications, and we also print smaller projects on demand, such as flyers, pamphlets, zines and posters.

 If you are interested in printing with us, attending a workshop, getting a project printed for you, or if you have any questions at all, get in touch!
 We can be reached at hei@pamflett.no.